JusiaJusia/hello_python/README.md

 # hello_python!
-My repository with python notes and miniprojects
+My repository with python notes and miniprojects.

 Let's lern `python`!

 list of containes: